gravitationalwavedc/meertime_dataportal/README.md

 6. Migrate all the changes to the database if any, so it is in the correct format: `poetry run python manage.py migrate`.

 7. Create Django superuser.
 Execute the following in the `backend` folder: `poetry run python manage.py createsuperuser` to create a Django admin that will be able to log in on the Django admin page: http://localhost:8000/admin.
+You will have to login using e-mail.

 8. Start the development server: run `poetry run python manage.py runserver` and open the [Django development server](http://localhost:8000).